-The Department also offers a one-year program for students who have had at least six years of practical experience in the field of international affairs, broadly understood.
+The Department also offers a one-year program for students who have had at least four years of practical experience in the field of international affairs, broadly understood.
 The Master of International Policy degree is geared toward those who wish to enhance their professional credentials in the field of international affairs.

 Our faculty is made up of distinguished academics and career professionals who have held responsible positions in the field of international affairs.
-Among the career professionals are a former director of the United States Agency for International Development, a former United States ambassador to Kazakhstan and Latvia, a former deputy commander of U.S. Cyber Command and a former chief of counter-intelligence at the Central Intelligence Agency.
+Among the career professionals are a former director of the United States Agency for International Development, a former United States ambassador to Kazakhstan and Latvia, a former deputy commander of U.S. Cyber Command and a former chief of counterintelligence at the Central Intelligence Agency.

 This website includes a comprehensive description of the requirements, courses, faculty, and program.
 If you have any questions, please contact us.

 Quality education with a blend of professional and academic faculty members

 Emphasis on public service both in the classroom and beyond, with team based capstones, simulations and case studies

 Generous financial support and low-cost degree with diverse students, faculty, and staff